-To improve the quality and effectiveness of teaching and learning among its members, NAC&U sponsors projects and conferences, administrator and faculty affinity groups, surveys and data benchmarking, and programs to expand student learning.
+To improve the quality and effectiveness of teaching and learning among its members, NAC&U manages collaborative projects, workshops and conferences, administrator and faculty groups, surveys and data benchmarking, and programs to expand student learning.

 The multi-day, annual summer institute allows institutional teams of faculty, administrators, and other professional staff to network and collaborate face-to-face on projects.

-To increase learning opportunities for students, NAC&U offers Study Abroad programs, domestic Student Exchange programs, and online courses.
+To increase learning opportunities for students, NAC&U offers Study Abroad programs, domestic Student Exchange programs (including the unique Signature Experiences), and online courses.

 This annual award honors the legacy of Ernest L. Boyer while recognizing those who have made and continue to make a lasting impact on higher education.